 How do I apply?

 The Pre-K application details the requirements for providers and gives information on the funding process.
-Additional information on requirements and funding can be found in the
+Additional information on requirements and

 Providers' Operating Guidelines.